The 1099-K: Everything You Need to Know (for Amazon Sellers)

 Why Does Amazon Generate a 1099-K for Sellers?

-As a payment processor, Amazon is required to disclose when they handle more than $20,000 in money or 200 in quantity of sales for an individual or business taxpayer.
+As a payment processor, Amazon must disclose when they handle more than $20,000 in money or 200 in sales for an individual or business taxpayer.
 This is a requirement set forth by the IRS.

 Simple as that.

 How do I File My 1099-K With My Taxes?

 The good news is, if you’re doing your taxes right, there’s not much you have to do.
 I don’t want to get too far into the weeds here as The Seller Journal isn’t a tax blog or accounting resource–and it’s always best to consult a tax professional or accountant for matters like this–but the general idea is that any amount reported on a 1099-K needs to be accounted for somewhere.

 If you’re filing a Schedule C for your business dealings as a Sole Proprietor or Single-Member LLC and your Amazon business is the only income reported on the Schedule C, you’re already practically squared away.

 Tax software will only typically ask for a 1099-K if you don’t already have some other means in which to report the income (like the Schedule C I mentioned above).